shadow-cs/delphi-leakcheck/README.md

       TLeakCheck.GetStackTraceFormatterProc := PosixProcStackTraceFormatter;
     {$ENDIF}

+Or just add any of the `LeakCheck.Setup.*` units to simplify this process.

 ### Ignoring

 Sometimes it is useful to ignore public caches or other stuff when `RegisterExpectedMemoryLeak` is just not enough.